nahuel-code1/nahuel-code1/README.md

 #### I'm a Full-Stack Developer student learning by developing projects with different technologies

 ##### BIO
-- 🔭 I’m currently working on on looking for a job 😄😄😄
+- 🔭 I’m currently working on looking for a job 😄😄😄
 - 🌱 I’m currently learning node.js and typescript
 - ⚙️ I use daily: `.jsx`, `.js`, `.html`, `.css`
 <!-- - 👯 I’m looking to collaborate on ... -->